-Short QT syndrome (SQTS) is an arrhythmogenic disease associated with paroxysmal atrial and ventricular fibrillation, syncope and sudden cardiac death.
+- Familial arrhythmogenic disease associated with paroxysmal atrial and ventricular fibrillation, syncope, and sudden cardiac death

-Genetically-inherited cardiac channelopathy on the same spectrum as other familial arrhythmogenic diseases such as Long QT Syndrome (LQTS), Brugada Syndrome and Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT).
+- Genetically-inherited cardiac channelopathy, on the same spectrum as other familial arrhythmogenic diseases such as Long QT syndrome (LQTS), Brugada Syndrome, and Catecholamine Polymorphic Ventricular Tachycardia (CPVT)

 At present, there are no diagnostic criteria for SQTS.
 The diagnosis is based upon the patient’s symptoms (e.g. syncope, palpitations), family history (of syncope, sudden death or atrial fibrillation at an early age) and characteristic findings on the 12-lead ECG.